google/WebFundamentals/src/content/en/updates/2019/01/emscripten-npm.md

 `docker run ... trzeci/emscripten ./build.sh` tells Docker to spin up a new container using the `trzeci/emscripten` image and run the `./build.sh` command.
 `build.sh` is a shell script that you are going to write next! `--rm` tells Docker to delete the container after it's done running.
-This way you don't build up a collection of stale machine images over time. `-v $(pwd):/src` means that you want Docker to "mirror" the current directory (`$(pwd)`) to `/src` inside the container.
-Any changes you make to files in `/src` directory inside the container will be mirrored to your actual project.
+This way, you don't build up a collection of stale machine images over time. `-v $(pwd):/src` means that you want Docker to "mirror" the current directory (`$(pwd)`) to `/src` inside the container.
+Any changes you make to files in the `/src` directory inside the container will be mirrored to your actual project.
 These mirrored directories are called "bind mounts".